LollosoSi/bruxism-detector/README.md

 ## **Software you need**
 - Arduino IDE with libraries "debounce" by Aaron Kimball, "CMSIS-DSP"
 - Processing with "Sound" Library
-- Python with numpy, pandas, sklearn libraries.
+- Python with numpy, pandas, sklearn, openpyxl libraries.
 Use pip to install these.

 ## **Electrode Placement**
 You must place 3 electrodes in total.
 One is ground and should be placed away from the muscle you want to monitor, the two others should be placed on the muscle.